 Now that we know what causes our favourite weed strains to turn purple, let’s explore some of the deliciously dank purple options that are available!

 In general, if you see ‘purple’ in the name, you’ll likely find some dark purple weed.
-And Purple Kush is not an exception.
+And Grand Daddy Purple is not an exception.

 This strain is known for its uplifting euphoric highs and the ability to provide physical relaxation and get rid of pain, sleeplessness, and stress.

 When it comes to aroma, you can recognize it for its subtle and earthy smell with sweet overtones typical of Kush varieties.